SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_Info_On_EWL_-_First_Items_Workflow.md

 # Sky UK Info On EWL - First Items Workflow

-This driver can be used to create an enhanced service containing elements using the driver [Sky UK VICC](xref:Connector_help_Sky_UK_VICC).
+This connector can be used to create an enhanced service containing elements using the connector [Sky UK VICC](xref:Connector_help_Sky_UK_VICC).

-With this driver, alarms can be generated according to predefined rules.
+With this connector, alarms can be generated according to predefined rules.

 ## About